ssblur/Garry-s-Mod-Youtube-DL/README.md

 		3. Modify permissions on the binary to allow reading and execution.
 			* chmod a+rx /usr/local/bin/youtube-dl
 		4. Download the system/web folder into a directory on your webserver.
-			* Alternatively, download the file at https://pemery.co/youtube-dl.tar.gz and extract it into the web directory.
 		5. Modify permissions and ownership on this directory to allow reading, writing, and execution by your web user (usually www-data).
 			* chmod 755 /var/www/html/yt -R
 			* chown www-data: /var/www/html/yt -R